Boeing KC-135 Stratotanker: Operational history

-AMC managed 396 Stratotankers, of which the AFRC and ANG flew 243 in support of AMC's mission as of May 2018.
+AMC managed 396 Stratotankers, of which the AFR and ANG flew 243 in support of AMC's mission as of May 2018.
 The KC-135 is one of a few military aircraft types with over 50 years of continuous service with its original operator as of 2009.

 Israel was offered KC-135s again in 2013, after turning down the aging aircraft twice due to expense of keeping them flying.
 The IAF again rejected the offered KC-135Es, but said that it would consider up to a dozen of the newer KC-135Rs.

 As of 2025, the oldest active aircraft in the U.S military is KC-135 57-1419, in service with the 161st Air Refueling Wing, based out of Goldwater Air National Guard Base, Arizona.
 The aircraft was built in 1957, and as of 2013 had 22,300 flight hours.

+On 28 February 2026, KC-135s provided aerial refueling support during Operation Epic Fury, a large-scale, joint US-Israeli military operation against Iran.
+The U.S. deployed over 30 KC-135 and KC-46 tankers to Israel in advance of the strikes alongside F-22, F-35 fighters, B-2 bombers and other planes.
+United States Central Command (CENTCOM) described the operation as "the largest regional concentration of American military firepower in a generation".
+On 12 March 2026, a KC-135 crashed in western Iraq killing all six crew members.
+The crash is thought to be the result of an incident involving another aerial refuelling aircraft.

+An Iranian missile and drone attack on Prince Sultan Air Base in Saudi Arabia left multiple US aircraft destroyed or damaged, including at least one KC-135.